AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/social/configuring-social-actions/configure-social-recommend-flow.md

    >
    >Use {html_title} in your post text to display the title of the page automatically.

-1. If you chose **Add Static** content above, edit the title and description, and upload a custom image (from your Marketo Images and Files).
+1. If you chose **[!UICONTROL Add Static]** content above, edit the title and description, and upload a custom image (from your Marketo Images and Files).

    ![](assets/image2014-9-22-12-3a4-3a43.png)